 ICS is responsible for the appointment of clergy where ICS has a right to appoint.
 Elsewhere ICS supports churches to enable them to reach out to the communities they are in.
 ICS also hosts a yearly conference for all the chaplains located in different places in the world.

 ICS provides a termly prayer letter called ICS News which is excellent and available on request.
+You can watch a video here outlining their work.

 On the ICS website you will find daily prayer points and up to the minute prayer news and requests.
 This should allow you to pray for ICS more intelligently ad frequently.
 It can be found on the following site: www.ics-uk.org The Twitter feed is @interchsoc where the update news and prayer needs are posted.